 How long will it take to resolve my claim?

-Typically, the Social Security Administration sets a hearing date to occur about 12 months after you request a hearing.
-As you can see from the explanation above, a hearing is usually requested 6-12 months after the application is filed.
-This can add up to about 2 years.
+Typically, the multiple stages of appeal result in a process that can last up to about 2 years.
 Much of the delay is because there are many claims too few staff to process them.
 This has a lot to do with the Federal budget and the changes in our country due to the aging of the baby boom generation.
-We will not do anything to delay or slow down your case.
+We will try to get you benefits as soon as possible.

 Some people I know are getting disability payments, but I am much worse off and I have been denied.
 Why?